edgraham/GhostKoalaParser/README.md

 FPHLDWTNLFSLTYGNLFYNPFHALSIVFLYGSALLFAMHGATILAVSRYGGEREIEQIV
 DRGTASERAALFWRWTMGFNATMEGIHRWAWWFAVLTTLTGGIGILLTGTVVDNWFIWAQ
 DHGYAPLN
 ```

-To remedy this use the `fix_seq.py` script in the repository you clones from github earlier.
+To remedy this use the `fix_seq.py` script in the repository you cloned from github earlier.

 ```